HardLight620/ArksModTool/README.md

 ```
 MemDumpTool.exe pso2.exe -o=../MemDump/pso2.mem
 ```
-Note that the tool must be run with administrator privileges or it will not be able to acquire the memory snapshot.
+Note that the tool must be run with administrator privileges or it will be unable to acquire the memory snapshot.

 Once a memory dump of pso2 has been acquired and placed in the MemDump folder, the application may be built using regular Visual Studio build procedures.